EBISPOT/gwas-diagram/README.md

 1. Solve y-axis distribution of the circles to avoid clashing.
 2. Extend the applicable filters to further fields.
 3. Embed diagram in a canvas to enable download of the diagram as png.
-4. Add all chromosomes to the plot.
+4. DONE Add all chromosomes to the plot.
 5. Adding interactivity: cytoband highlight, sphere info etc.

 ### For the record